Xetibo/ReSet-Doc/sections/literature.typ

   The rule refers to clear omission of unnecessary data for experts, and giving them a short, clear, and usually customizable path to their end goal.
 In user interfaces this is usually done with keyboard shortcuts as seen in
-  @nautilus_shortcuts.
+  @dolphin_shortcuts.

   #figure(
     align(center, [#image("../figures/shortcuts-kde.png", width: 100%)]), caption: [Shortcuts menu in Dolphin],
-  )
+  )<dolphin_shortcuts>

   The Dolphin version is much more complex, this is because you can customize any shortcut in Dolphin using this interface.
-For Nautilus shortcuts can only be configured using scripts that extend the functionality of Nautilus @nautilus_shortcut_discussion, according to a GTK developer, this is no longer possible on a toolkit level @gtk_shortcut_discussion.
+For Nautilus shortcuts can only be configured using scripts that extend the functionality of Nautilus
+  @nautilus_shortcut_discussion, according to a GTK developer, this is no longer possible on a toolkit level @gtk_shortcut_discussion.

   #figure(
     align(center, [#image("../figures/shortcuts.png", width: 80%)]), caption: [Shortcuts menu in Nautilus],